dh-conciani/cerrado-col7/1-general-map/README.md

   * Inclusion of CAR's thematic base for the State of Tocantins
   * Revision in the filtering rules for the State of São Paulo
   * Update of the PRODES deforestation database (2000 to 2021)
-  * Removal of PROBIO data as a basis for native vegetation
+  * Inclusion of canopy heigth (GEDI derived) to filter stable pixels

 ## 2_computeProportion:
   * Code structure optmization.
 Inclusion of .map functions instead repetition